-The Kinsbourne Common Nursery and Pre-School is a joint partnership owned by Mrs Deborah Campbell and Mrs Anna Gay.
+The Kinsbourne Common Nursery and Pre-School is owned by Mrs Deborah Campbell.
 We have brought together a team of staff with a range of skills in order to be able to meet the individual needs of your child where they can learn and develop through play within a caring and nurturing environment.
-We will make sure that your child has access to outdoor provision on a daily basis unless it is deemed unsafe to do so (ie adverse weather conditions).

-Deborah has a BA in early years and has extensive experience in both her former role as Deputy of Kinsbourne Green Nursery/Pre-School and a previous career in office administration.
+(Owner/Leader) has a BA in early years and has extensive experience in both her former role as Deputy of Kinsbourne Green Nursery/Pre-School and a previous career in office administration.
 She is also a qualified Level 3 Early Years Pracititioner as well as a Level 3 Forest School Leader.
-Deborah regularly attends training courses, network meetings and conferences in order to keep up-to-date with current developments in practice linked to the Revised Statutory Framework for the Early Years Foundation Stage (DfES, 2017).
-Deborah has carried out SENCO training and is the Designated Safeguarding representative for the setting.
-In addition, she is also Makaton trained and has a full First Aid qualification.
-Deborah has completed Health and Safety Training and Level 2 Food Hygiene Training.
+Deborah regularly attends training courses, network meetings and conferences in order to keep up-to-date with current developments in practice linked to the Revised Statutory Framework for the Early Years Foundation Stage (DfES, 2021).
+She has carried out SENCO training and is a Designated Safeguarding Representative for the setting.
+In addition, she is also Makaton trained and has a full Paediatric First Aid qualification.
+Deborah has completed Health and Safety Training and Level 2 Food Hygiene training.
 She has attended WRAP training (Workshop to Raise Awareness of Prevent).
-Deborah is responsible for the day-to-day management of the Nursery and Pre-School and supported in this role by Tanya Fisher and Sonal Zala.
-Deborah is currently completing her Level 3 qualification in Leading a Forest School.
+Deborah is responsible for the day-to-day management of the Nursery and Pre-School and supported in this role by Soni Zala.

-(Afternoon Deputy and Setting SENCO) has an NVQ Level 3 early years qualification.
+(Deputy and Setting SENCO) has an NVQ Level 3 early years qualification.
 Sonal (Soni) previously worked for a local primary school.
-She has recently undergone Key Worker Training with us in order to develop her role as the Setting SENCO.
-She has attended SENCO Cluster meetings and more formal training in the area of special needs is to be carried out shortly.
-Soni is safeguarding trained and has a full First Aid qualification.
+She has completed Key Worker Training with us in order to develop her role as the Setting SENCO.
+Soni has attended SENCO Cluster meetings and more formal training in the area of special needs is to be carried out shortly.
+Soni is Safeguarding trained and has a full Paediatric First Aid qualification.
 She has attended WRAP training (online training to Raise Awareness of Prevent) and has completed Level 2 Food Hygiene Training.
 Soni is also a Designated Safeguarding Representative for the setting.

-All staff have undertaken Hertfordshire Steps’ Training which is a behaviour management approach that adopts the following principles:
+All staff members have undertaken Hertfordshire TABS (Therapeutic Approach to Behaviour) Training’.
+This is a behaviour management approach that adopts the following principles:

 Shared focus on inclusion of all children within their educational settings